 But a few will experience meteoric success and become iconic brands.
 (Think Zappos)

 What’s the difference?
 Why do some e-commerce start-ups succeed while so many others come and go faster than a bad Chinese restaurant?

 Many people in the on-line world seem to think you should abandon everything that was taught in Marketing 101 simply because they have a new distribution method.
-Apparently, the rules don’t apply to ecommerce entrepreneurs.
+But that’s only one of the 4Ps.